sgmurphy/wordpress-themes/kadence/readme.txt

 Please report security bugs found in the Kadence theme's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 = Changelog =

+== 1.2.4 | 10th April 2024 ==
+* Add: Option for transparent header on events archive.
+* Update: Google Font choices.
+* Update: Default icons for social, X and Instagram.
+* Fix: CSS with with payments on product pages.
+* Fix: CSS with TEC single events.
+* Fix: Editor width in unboxed mode.

 == 1.2.3 | 21st March 2024 ==
 * Fix: CSS determining content width.